-You are about to have your mind blown with our latest shiplap ceiling installation project!
-The split level home renovation is almost complete and the planked vaulted ceiling kitchen and living room is gorgeous!
-For this Shiplap Ceiling Installation project we partnered with Armstrong and used their White Country Classic Ceiling Plank as it’s easy to install and very affordable.
-The planks are stylish, lightweight, can be installed using the Armstrong Easy Up Track Clip System or with adhesive (see instructions for best installation method based on your project).
+If you have been following along on our split level home renovation, the newly vaulted kitchen and living room shiplap ceiling is gorgeous!
+The white shiplap ceiling planks are stylish, lightweight and can be installed using the Armstrong Easy Up Track Clip System or with adhesive (see instructions for best installation method based on your project).

-Here is the kitchen when we started to remove the wall and before we removed the ceiling.
+Here is a kitchen image below when we started to remove the wall and before we removed the ceiling.
 As you can see below, the kitchen was typical of a 1970’s kitchen with low ceilings and a wall that boxed off the eating area and living room.

 Here is the kitchen with the walls and ceiling removed below.